hclin77923/shape_tracer/README.md

 - Specify a 3D starting pose (position + orientation) for each shape
 - Compute Cartesian trajectories using MoveIt 2
 - Simulate motion in RViz with a virtual xArm7 robot
-- Easily extensible for real robot or Gazebo integration

 ---